DrSgre/TORCS_multi_docker/README.md

 * *torcs-1.3.7-patched*: contains the patched version of TORCS with scr_server and screenpipe to stream the game image.
 * *scr-client-cpp*: contains the scr client used to connect and play TORCS in "Quick game" or "Practice" modes.
 * *TORCS-docker-1.3.7*: contains the docker-compose.yml and Dockerfile of the 4 containers used for the project (app-etcd, watcher, client).
+* *etcd*: contains the ETCD source, updated in order not to store WAL files locally (not needed for the purposes of this project).
+* *etcd_original*: contains the original version of the ETCD source, used for comparison with the updated version.

 Representation of the current state of the modularization:
 <br />